ubemacapuno/open-ai-playground/README.md

 # Open AI Playground

-This repository is designed as a personal project space to experiment with and leverage the capabilities of the OpenAI API.
-The focus is on parsing and extracting data from various formats, starting with CAD PDF drawings and potentially expanding to other types of documents and data formats.
+This repository is designed as a personal project space to experiment with the OpenAI API.
+The focus is on parsing and extracting data from various file formats, starting with CAD PDF drawings and potentially expanding to other types of documents and data formats.

 ## Features

 ### CAD PDF Drawing Upload and Parsing

-- **Upload Feature**: Users can upload CAD PDF drawings directly through the UI.
+- **Upload Feature**: Upload CAD PDF drawings directly through the UI.
-- **PDF Parsing**: The application parses the uploaded PDFs to extract text.
+- **PDF Parsing**: Parse the uploaded PDF to extract text.
-- **Data Extraction Using OpenAI API**: Utilizes the OpenAI API to intelligently extract specific fields such as the part name, description, and revision from the parsed PDF text.
+- **Data Extraction Using OpenAI API**: Use OpenAI API to extract fields such as the part name, description, and revision from the parsed PDF text.
+Down the road, suggest necessary operations/steps to design the part (ex: milling, galvanizing, etc.).

 ## Future Enhancements